 However, in 1905, at the age of 62, Dinsmoor bought property in town and set about building his “creation.”
-The first task at hand was the construction of a “log cabin,” which wasn’t made of logs at all, rather, the 27 foot timbers were actually carved from limestone.
-The artist also built much of his own furniture, including a desk where he kept his money, due his extreme distrust in banks.
+The first task at hand was the construction of a “log cabin,” which wasn’t made of logs at all; rather, the 27-foot timbers were carved from limestone.
+Due to his extreme distrust in banks, the artist also built much of his own furniture, including a desk where he kept his money.

 In no time, passersby were stopping to look at the unusual house, which Dinsmoor called “the most unique home for living or dead on Earth.”
 Completed in 1907, the eccentric artist began to give tours of the house the following year.

-For the next 22 years, Dinsmoor continuously labored to build his unique “Eden” adding some 150 different sculptures, representing his interpretation of the world’s creation, history, and his personal views of political goings-on.
-Utilizing 113 tons of concrete over the years, the eccentric artist created mammoth insects, angels with massive wingspans, 40 foot tall trees, frolicking children, numerous political messages, and even a waving concrete American flag.
+For the next 22 years, Dinsmoor continuously labored to build his unique “Eden” by adding 150 different sculptures, representing his interpretation of the world’s creation, history, and personal views of political goings-on.
+Utilizing 113 tons of concrete over the years, the eccentric artist created mammoth insects, angels with massive wingspans, 40-foot tall trees, frolicking children, numerous political messages, and even a waving concrete American flag.

-Life size statues of Adam and Eve welcomed visitors to his home with Eve offering visitors an apple.
-However, the original sculptures so shocked the townspeople as they portrayed their “natural state,” the town leaders soon forced the artist to cover their “privates” with concrete loincloths.
+Lifesize statues of Adam and Eve welcomed visitors to his home, with Eve offering visitors an apple.
+However, the original sculptures shocked the townspeople as they portrayed their “natural state,” the town leaders soon forced the artist to cover their “privates” with concrete loincloths.

 An “all-seeing-eye-of-God” was hung from a branch on the “tree of life.”
-The “eye” included a hose that ran from the basement of the house so that Dinsmoor could shout at passersby, pretending to be God speaking to them.
+The “eye” included a hose that ran from the house’s basement so that Dinsmoor could shout at passersby, pretending to be God speaking to them.
 The first to have electricity in the town, Dinsmoor wasted no time wiring his sculptures so that they could be lit up at night.